Erik Marcisak

-Erik Marcisak (pronounced "Mar-See-Sack") (born March 17, 1978 in Queens, NY), is an American writer, sketch comedy producer, actor and VIP customer of David Gagnon taxi, based in Charlottetown, PEI.
-Erik Marcisak was named one of Backstage Top Ten "Comedy Best Bets" in 2005 for producing the controversial sketch comedy show Saturday Night Rewritten, which used the previous night's Saturday Night Live as a creative jumping-off point for an entirely new sketch show that was written, rehearsed, and performed within 8 hours the next day.
+Erik Marcisak (pronounced "Mar-See-Sack") was born on March 17, 1978, in Queens, New York.
+He is an American writer, sketch comedy producer, and actor.
+Marcisak was named one of Back Stage’s Top Ten "Comedy Best Bets" in 2005 for producing the controversial sketch comedy show Saturday Night Rewritten which used the previous night's Saturday Night Live as a creative jumping-off point for an entirely new sketch show that was written, rehearsed, and performed within 8 hours the next day.
 Saturday Night Rewritten ran in New York City from 2003-2006.

+From 2002 to 2004, Marcisak ran Above Kleptomania, a theater company devoted to improv and sketch comedy shows.
+He and his associate producer Joe Guercio produced more than 700 performances.
+Above Kleptomania was named by Time Out New York Magazine in their “Best of 2003” issue as “best local development in comedy.”